 ship navigation system.
 His interest in aviation drove him to develop

-inventions in this field, specifically to the community of GA pilots of which Shalom is one.
+inventions in this field.
 Shalom also developed other inventions and

 tools in the areas of electronics, machining and carpentry.